TC2005B/Game-Design/Game_Design_Document.md

 ## Style Attributes

-Some of pre-existing Lawmes tracks share some particular characteristics of videogame music, adding time signature changes representative from prog rock music and some elements from IDM and techno as well that fit the general purpose of the game mood.
+Some of pre-existing Lawmes tracks share some particular characteristics of videogame music, adding time signature changes representative of prog rock music and some elements from IDM and techno as well that fit the general purpose of the game mood.

 In addition to that, some tracks were composed for the mere objective of adding a particular mood setting to some areas of the game, varying from cathartic music for completing tasks succesfully, passing through friendly exploration music to aggresive and intense tracks for adding pressure to the player.